 After some guidance from Colin, who has used the drill before, I made some holes in the door with the drill.
 Using the drill became less scary after a little while.
 I put the drill down and got out the jigsaw.
 The jigsaw is a scary beast.
 Seriously scary.
 I read the instructions before I did anything, then I failed to insert the blade.
 Colin arrived with a cuppa at that point, conveniently, and eventually got the blade in.
 He went away, and I read again about how to do jigsawing.

 I put the blade in the newly drilled hole, pulled the trigger, and turned the speed dial up and up and up — very slowly.
 The jigsaw blade went immensely fast, and I made slow but steady progress along the pencil line, guided by a laser beam.
 I got to the end of the straight edge, and realised there was a problem: the door has panels, and the wood around the panels is not flush with the panels on the inside of the door.
 If I’d drawn the lines on the outside of the door, there would be no problem.
 Not to be put off, I thought I’d drill some holes along the opposite side of the cat flap, and then saw along there.
 I’d cross the corners and top and bottom bridges when I came to them.
 While I was drilling the new holes, the drill kept cutting out: the battery was dying.
 Well, it’s not like I’d made sure it was charged up or anything.
-This meant I could make no further process with the cat flap.
+This meant I could make no further progress with the cat flap.

 I got Colin to hold up the back door while I screwed all the screws back in the hinges.
 I’d expected them to be a bother to get back in, but they went back in easily enough.